amarnadh19/books/Cloud/Azure/Azure_Network_connectivity.md

   - Extend your virtual network private address space and the identity of your virtual network to Azure service resources, such as Azure Storage accounts and Azure SQL Database, over a direct connection.

   - *Service endpoints* allow you to secure your critical Azure service resources to only a virtual network.
+  - *Service endpoints* enables private IP addresses in the vnet to reach the endpoint of an Azure Service without needing a public IP address on the vnet

 - **Through VNet Peering:**
   - You can connect virtual networks to each other, enabling resources in either virtual network to communicate with each other, using *virtual network peering*.